 Rampant deforestation (cutting down trees for timber, charcoal, firewood, etc., without replanting) which leads to soil erosion and desertification, overpopulation especially in the forest areas, limited supply of potable water, overfishing, poor mining practices, etc. are some of the environmental problems facing Guinea today.

 The Republic of Guinea remains one of the HIV/AIDS killing zones in the world today with HIV/AIDS adult prevalence rate around 1.3%.
 About 80,000 people were living with HIV/AIDS in 2009 with about 5,000 deaths recorded within the same year.
-Apart from HIV/AIDS, the deadly malaria, Lassa fever, Ebola, etc. continue to threaten several lives in Guinea today.
+Apart from HIV/AIDS, the deadly malaria, Lassa fever, ebola (nb: Guinea is now ebola-free), etc. continue to threaten several lives in Guinea today.

 Just like in most other African countries, poor government, corruption, etc. continue to tear Guinea into pieces.